benspector-mls/asd-walker/README.md

 ## Learning Objectives
 - Become familiar with the template repository
 - Apply lesson on detecting keyboard inputs
-- Make connections to the Bouncing Box program and recognize patterns
+- Make connections and recognize patterns
-- Continue to practice using jQuery
+- Continue to practice using the DOM API

 ## Push Reminder
 To push to GitHub, enter the following commands in bash: